- Developers have reported receiving the error message Browser: 'Chrome' was not found on your system in Cypress or Docker.

 Using Docker to run Google Chrome is also a great way to use the browser without installing it onto your system.
 Running Chrome in a Docker container is also good for running tests for web applications.

-Why is Google Chrome not opening on my computer?
+Why is Chrome not opening on my computer?

 Usually, the error, browser: ‘Chrome’ was not found on your system occurs because the chrome.exe file is not installed in the default folder.
 If it’s located somewhere different, then Cypress will have difficulty locating it and thus will produce the error.

 Also, this browser has been running on Google’s open source Chromium.
-This means you can install any web extension from Google’s massive library for a fully customized experience.
+This means you can install any web extension from Google’s massive library.
+The browser also comes with a native AI and social media integration.

 1. Create a symlink